voov/Billingo-API-Connector/README.md

 The `Request` class takes care of the communication between your app and the Billingo API server with JWT authorization handled in the background.

+#### JWT Time leeway

+To adjust for some time skew between the client and the API server, you can set the `leeway` parameter when creating the new instance.
+The leeway is measured in seconds and the default value is 60.
+This modifies the `nbf` and `exp` claims of the JWT, so in the case of the default leeway, the token is valid one minute before and after the issue time.

 ## General usage

 ### Get resource